Lawyer Call Avatar

 Through a local association and some effort, we visited the MP's office, where their team assured us and encouraged us to take strict action towards the tenant, stating it was within my rights as the property owner to reclaim our property if the tenant had not paid rent.

 Our registered agreement mentions that it is null and void in the absence of payment.
+In some cases, owners need to rely on power of attorney to authorize representatives during prolonged disputes.

 We further organized a group of 10-15 well-wishers and security personnel, and we called 112 to notify the police that we were not allowed to enter our property.
 We also mentioned that we were going to reclaim our property.